-Around six weeks ago, Supreme Court of India ruled that the Right to Privacy is a Fundamental Right under the Constitution.
+Around six weeks ago, the Supreme Court of India ruled that the Right to Privacy is a Fundamental Right under the Constitution.
 While hearing the case, the Court had expressed its concerns on personal data collected from citizens to private players.
-By declaring that privacy is protected under Constitution, a common man is now armed against unreasonable State intrusions and protected information privacy in a digital age.
+By declaring that privacy is protected under the Constitution, a common man is now armed against unreasonable State intrusions and protected information privacy in a digital age.

 In 2012, a report was submitted by an expert group which described global privacy practices and had proposed to establish National Privacy Principles.
 The report suggested that necessary legal provisions be made to make privacy safeguards technology neutral and these should be applicable to both government as well as private companies.

 In 2016, I participated in Harvard MUN as a part of the student delegation from my school.
 My Committee discussed issues relating to mass surveillance in the digital age by governments and how it undermines the right to privacy.
 I have pulled an excerpt from my notes which appears below.
 Hope this provides some relevant thoughts to our present discussions.

 International community is at the intersection of two phenomena.
 One one hand, the past decade has seen massive increase in electronic communications globally and on the other hand governments have increased their capabilities to plumb communications.
 As non-state actors can pose significant security threats, States want to surveil not only communications by foreign governments but also foreign private citizens.
 This poses a central dilemma for law and policy.
 International law has a critical role to play to resolve this dilemma.
 Adopting a number of procedural norms to regulate foreign surveillance would help states and their citizens to begin to balance privacy and security in observable ways.
 States should pursue basic norms that they can adopt at a cost that they can bear.